$150K Service Contract Delegation Program Audits

 The two audits required as a condition for exemption of an agency’s contracts from approval by DGS must be completed, and audit reports must be submitted prior to the delegation expiration date.
 However, if a department is not able to complete the audits and submit the audit reports timely, the department should inform DGS’ Office of Audit Services (OAS).
 On a case-by-case basis, DGS may provide an extension to the department’s current exemption.

-How long will a qualify control review be conducted after a department submits an audit report?
+How long will a quality control review be conducted after a department submits an audit report?

 DGS’s Office of Audit Services will call the department to schedule a quality control review once the second audit report is received.